michanto/cdk-orchestration/API.md

 This should be used when you want the resource ID to be the same as the Node ID.
 Such as when you are replicating an existing hand-crafted template.

-Note:  This function on L1 or L2 constructs, or any case where there is one L1 in the sub-tree.
+Note:  This function works with L1 or L2 constructs, or any case where there is one L1 in the sub-tree.

 ###### `construct`<sup>Required</sup> <a name="construct" id="@michanto/cdk-orchestration.cloudformation_include.CfnIncludeToCdk.setLogicalId.parameter.construct"></a>